omkar-252003/Crop-Recommendation-System/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Note
-This application assumes that the crop_recomendation_model module is implemented and functional.
+- This application assumes that the crop_recomendation_model module is implemented and functional.
 You may need to modify the app.py file to accommodate any changes to the model's API.
+- Crate an account in open-meteo by visiting https://open-meteo.com
+- You will get an API key, copy that API key and past the API key in the OPEN_METEO.py file in the place of "XXXXXXXXXXXXXX."